fuse-open/fuselibs/Documentation/CodingStyle.md

 # Coding Style

-Please consider using an [EditorConfig](http://editorconfig.org/)-capable text-editor.
-Plug-ins exist for most popular text-editors.
+Please consider using an [EditorConfig](http://editorconfig.org/)-capable text editor.
+Plug-ins exist for most popular text editors.
 This ensures that our [configuration file](../.editorconfig) gets respected, which reduces needless commit-noise.

-Generally, try to follow the local code-style of the source-file you're editing.
-It's much more disturbing to swtich between multiple code-styles within a source-file, than between source-files.
+Generally, try to follow the local code style of the source file you're editing.
+It's much more disturbing to switch between multiple code styles within a source file, than between source files.

-These guidelines apply only to code written and maintaned as a part of this project.
+These guidelines apply only to code written and maintained as a part of this project.
 Any code that gets imported from some upstream source should keep the style from its upstream.
-This ensures it's as easy as possible to apply patches from the upstream-source.
+This ensures it's as easy as possible to apply patches from the upstream source.

 ## General

-We generally try to write ideomatic code for each language we use.
-In addition, we have some additional guidelines for some languages (listed below).
+We generally try to write idiomatic code for each language we use.
+In addition, we have some language-specific guidelines (listed below).

 Do not commit commented-out code.
 Commented-out code is harder to maintain, as it's not actively compiled, and usually turns out being